HPImaging/sv-mbirct/README.md

 Note: Initially after installing Parallel Studio XE, there may be complaints of missing libraries when linking and running the code.
-This is usually resolved by executing the following line, which should be included in your .profile (or .bashrc, or whatever relevant resource file is executed each time a shell is launched).
+Most issues can be resolved by executing the following line, which should be included in your .profile (or .bashrc, or whatever relevant resource file is executed each time a shell is launched).
 ```